 The 183 North Mobility Project will add two variably priced tolled express lanes in each direction along a 9-mile stretch of US 183 between MoPac and SH 45/RM 620 in northwest Austin.
-The project will also widen the highway to bring the total number of general-purpose lanes to four in each direction where only three currently exist along northbound and southbound US 183.
+The project will also widen the highway to bring the total number of non-tolled generalpurpose lanes to four in each direction where only three currently exist along northbound and southbound US

-In addition, the project will construct express lane direct connectors between the future US 183 express lanes and the existing MoPac Express Lane, and will include a collector distributor road from the direct connectors to the southbound MoPac general-purpose lanes and frontage road to just south of Far West Boulevard.
+In addition, the project will construct an express lane direct connector between the future US 183 express lanes and the existing MoPac Express Lane.
 Other improvements include two new shared use path segments near Pond Springs Drive, new sidewalks, and new cross-street connections for bicyclists and pedestrians, and other operational improvements.
+Additionally, the project will include a collectordistributor road extending from the express lane direct connector along the southbound MoPac generalpurpose lanes and frontage road to just south of Far West Boulevard.